 What causes migraine in the ‘pill-free’ week?

 Migraine occurring exclusively in the hormone free week is probably triggered by falling levels of oestrogen.
-(13) Such attacks are typically migraine without aura and usually commence a couple of days after the hormones are stopped.
-If acute treatment is inadequate to control symptoms, hormonal prophylaxis may help.
+These tend to be migraine without aura and usually commence a couple of days after the hormones are stopped.
+If acute treatment is inadequate to control symptoms, hormonal tretments may help.

 What can I do to help myself?